snakehaihai/Extroperceptive_sensor_calibration/README.md

 (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo).

 The uploaded version is build with 3 sensor case.
 To use more, feel free to add more Planner constraint and Constraint Jacobian in the optimization function.
+Each new sensor need to add at least 1 planner constaint function

 # Build
  Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic